Portponky/better-terrain/README.md

     * Clone or download the repo, and copy the `addons` folder into your Godot project.
     * In Godot's asset library, search for `Better Terrain` and click download.

-2. In `Project setings` make sure the plugin is enabled in the `Plugins` tab.
+2. In `Project settings` make sure the plugin is enabled in the `Plugins` tab.
 3. Restart Godot.

 Now when you select a tilemap node, a new dock tab called 'Terrains' will show up.
 In here, you can define terrains and paint with them.